-Assets equal to Retirement System liabilities were transferred in connection with individuals who were reported as transfers from the General division to the Corrections Deputies division.
+Assets equal to Retirement System liabilities were transferred in connection with an individual who was reported as a transfer from the General division to the Corrections division.
 The asset transfer was made to maintain an equitable allocation of liabilities and assets between the groups.

-Consistent with past practice, this valuation reflects the transfer of assets (within the pension trust) from the General division to the Sheriff's department divisions of \$2,080,146.
-This transfer redistributes the funding surplus in the General division to the Sheriff's divisions such that the resulting employer contribution for all divisions is \$0.
-The amounts transferred from the General division to the Sheriff's divisions are shown below.
+Consistent with past practice, this valuation reflects the transfer of assets (within the pension trust) from the General division to the Sheriff's department Corrections division of \$456,490.
+This transfer redistributes the funding surplus in the General division to the Corrections division such that the resulting employer contribution for all divisions is \$0.